 Result panels in a panel hierarchy can accept arguments in addition to any default or required values.
 Argument values can be defined in a parent zone, in the result panel itself, or left undefined.
 Arguments that are left undefined at the root of a panel hierarchy must be supplied at the time of the request.

 Each part of an eSales panel (including products and ads) have a unique identifying ticket that can be sent into eSales with notifications in the Web API.
 The more notifications sent into eSales, the more it will learn from the visitor behaviour and provide better content as a result.
-Categories also have tickets, but it is not necessary to explicitly notify clicks on them.
+Categories also have tickets.
+Most of the times it is not necessary to explicitly notify clicks on categories, but if a valid ticket is present in the result, i.e. not "-" which represents a deprecated ticket, it should be notified.
+Notifications on deprecated tickets will be ignored.